sysread/not-papa/README.md

 # FUTURE

+* Monthly roll-ups of the `MinuteLedger` to make calculation of banked minutes simpler and more efficient
 * `User`s' time zones should be detected and used to control the display of dates and times on relevant pages
 * "Request a `Visit`" form should have a usable date/time picker widget
 * `Member`s' address would be needed to schedule and make an actual `Visit`